 You may not define a Field with the name of one of the permissable keywords (such as public).
-Otherwise the Class not be fixed and the editor will display an error message in the Status Windows.
+In such cases the Class will not fix and an error message will be displayed in the Status Window.
 For example:

 :Property Section